rigon/photo-gallery/README.md

 Photo Gallery
 =============

 Photo Gallery is a self-hosted performant application to organize your photos.
-Built with speed in mind with React and Go, you can view your stored photos easily.
+Built with speed in mind with React and Go, you can browse through your photos quick and easy.

 ## Motivation

-many projects despite being open source, they its own way of storing the data, making it hard to change the app if you want to use another one. support for iphone live photos and support for HEIC and H265 easy and quick to navigate between albums lightweight, so it could run on small device as a Raspberry PI
+There are a lot of photo gallery projects out there.
+However they often have their own unique way of storing data so you don't really have control how it is organized, not just the photos themselves, but also like albums, favorites and other preferences alongside.
+All of this must be kept transparent and accessible.

+Another key feature of project is its ease of use, an app that was intuitive and quick to navigate between albums and thousands of photos.
+And projects that have a good array of features they could be improved upon in this regard.

+It was important as well supporting a wide range of data formats, including [iPhone Live Photos](https://support.apple.com/en-us/HT207310) (HEIC images and H.265 video).
+With so many different types of devices and formats, it can be a challenge to keep all of your photos organized in one place.

+Finally, an app that is lightweight and could run on small devices like a Raspberry Pi.

+To sum up, the reason for this project is to be open sourced, you owning your own data and supporting a wide range of data formats all with an easy navigation and a lightweight design.

 ## Goals

 **Built around the file system:** photos are loaded from albums.
 Data is preserved as-is in the filesystem.
 Changes you make later are saved as transparently as possible, like as choosing your favorites.
 No requirement to be tied to a database.
+If you decide for another solution you should own all your data.

 **Performant:** no need for initial and regular scans.
 Thumbnails are used to see a large amount of photos at a time and are automatically generated on-the-fly.

-**Made for photography:** for everyone that enjoys taking photos and revisiting precious memories captured through them.
+**Made for photography:** for everyone, amateur or professional, that enjoys taking photos and revisiting precious memories captured through them.

-**Ease of use:** navigation through albums as easy as possible, with
+**Ease of use:** navigation through albums as easy as possible

+## Features

-So, few concepts to keep in mind about how things are organized:
+First, few concepts to keep in mind about how things are organized:
 - **Albums** are folders in the filesystem and the images inside are the photos of the album
 - **Collection** is a set of albums, in other words, is the location where your collection is stored
 - **Pseudo Album** is special type of album, is file stored in the filesystem which contains links for the photos.
 This way you can organize your favorites without duplicating them

-## Features

 Main features: